VCityTeam/DatAgoraWebSite/Doc/hugo-tricks.md

 The `Name`, `URL` and `weight` fields of the objects respectively set the text, URL and order of the links.

 There are multiple way to build navigation menus, more or less customizable.
-More insight of our particular implementation is available in the `layouts/partials/section-menu.html` source file.
+More insight of our particular implementation is available in the `layouts/partials/section-menu.html` source file and the customized source file `themes/hyde/layouts/partials/sidebar.html`.

 ## Hugo server